News

 WORKING CONDITIONS

-• A valid driver’s license is required, as is access to a reliable vehicle
+• A valid driver’s license and access to a reliable vehicle for transportation

 APPLICATION REQUIREMENTS

-Submit Cover Letter and Resume to **Please quote ADMINYARMOUTH# on your cover letter and indicate your salary expectations for this position.
+Submit Cover Letter and Resume to **Please quote #FOODSERVICES on your cover letter and indicate your salary expectations for this position.

 WFN appreciates the interest of all applicants, only those selected for an interview will be contacted.
 WFN does not assume candidate expenses related to this recruitment process.